 Expense report fraud represents 15% of business expenses for companies.
 It also exposes them to the risk of tax adjustment.
 These are the reasons why it is important to set up an expense report control system.
 Automated solutions make it possible to block the majority of frauds.
 They represent an effective means of detecting anomalies and reducing the risk of cheating.

 8. Process expense reports as they arise

 “On-the-fly” processing is a particularly effective technique for managing expense reports.
 By taking charge of expense reports as they arise, businesses avoid ending up with piles of charges that accumulate and cause delays in repayments.
 As for employees, they save time and are quickly reimbursed for the expenses they have incurred.
 Again, an automated solution is ideal here.
 We will give you more details in the last point.

 Can you simplify the entire expense report management process further?
 It’s possible!
 To do this, employers can provide employees with a means of payment that is well suited to their expenses (for example: a virtual payment card), which is directly linked to the company’s account and with a limit not to be exceeded.
 The advantages: the employee does not need to pay for the costs in advance, and the company has no reimbursement to make afterwards.

 10. Automate all your expense reports with a dedicated tool

-Implementing an automated solution is essential for centralizing, managing and simplifying expense report processing.
+Implementing an automated solution is essential for centralising, managing and simplifying expense report processing.
 This means no more endless validation processes, less risk of fraud and the end of poor visibility for business expenses.
 Tools like Jenji are here to help you.
-Thanks to artificial intelligence, we audit, analyse and optimize all of your spending data.
+Thanks to artificial intelligence, we audit, analyse and optimise all of your spending data.
 The results?
 It saves time and money while increasing convenience.
-If you want to put these 10 golden rules into practice, don’t hesitate to contact us for a personalized demo.
+If you want to put these 10 golden rules into practice, don’t hesitate to contact us for a personalised demo.

 Have any questions?
 All the answers can be found in our Guide to Expense Reports!